 Using storytelling to convey Jewish values across cultures, Etgar Keret’s works have universal appeal and impart a humanitarian vision.

-Keret’s work has been published in 46 countries and translated into 41 languages, including Farsi, and has been featured internationally in outlets such as The New Yorker, The New York Times, The Wall Street Journal, Le Monde, The Paris Review, The Comédie-Française, Zoetrope and NPR.
+Keret’s work has been published in 49 countries and translated into more than 45 languages, including Farsi, and has been featured internationally in outlets such as The New Yorker, The New York Times, The Wall Street Journal, Le Monde, The Paris Review, The Comédie-Française, Zoetrope and NPR.
 More than 40 short films have been based on his stories, one of which won the MTV Prize in 1998.